Dr. Raphael Bueno

 Dr. Bueno is Chief of the Division of Thoracic Surgery at Brigham and Women’s Hospital in Boston, Massachusetts.
 He is sees patients at Dana-Farber/Brigham and Women’s Cancer Center and Brigham and Women’s Faulkner Hospital.
 This cancer program has the highly regarded International Mesothelioma Program, which Dr. Bueno oversees.

-He primarily sees cases of pleural mesothelioma due to his knowledge of thoracic cancers.
-Pleural mesothelioma is a rare cancer of the mesothelial lining around the lungs.
+Dr. Bueno primarily sees cases of pleural mesothelioma due to his knowledge of thoracic cancers.
+Pleural mesothelioma is a rare cancer of the lining around the lungs.
 This lining allows the lungs to expand and contract as needed against the chest wall.
 Dr. Bueno sees 80-100 cases a year, and around half are appropriate for surgery.

 He’s also part of the hospital’s gastrointestinal cancer department.
 This division covers peritoneal mesothelioma, which is a cancer forming in the lining around the abdominal cavity.